open-source-tabletop/openfire-gm-halo/halo-firefight-game-module.md

 \- [Halopedia Entry on the Halo Universe](https://www.halopedia.org/)

-You can find out more about Halo at [Halo Waypoint: The Official Halo Website](https://www.halowaypoint.com/).
+This is an unofficial game but you can find out more about Halo at [Halo Waypoint: The Official Halo Website](https://www.halowaypoint.com/).

 # Module Rules

-## Skirmish Game

-Halo Firefight is a Skirmish game and all units consist of 1 single model of the type listed.
-This is omitted from the army lists for brevity.

 ## Special Rules